Rory Skinner

-Rory Skinner (born 27 September 2001) is a championship winning British motorcycle racer from Perth, Scotland, who also works as a motorcycle mechanic.
-After the 2019 season in British Supersport on a Kawasaki, for 2020 he moved to Appleyard Yamaha racing.
+After the 2019 season in British Supersport on a Kawasaki, for 2020, Skinner moved to Appleyard Yamaha racing.
 Skinner dominated the 2020 British Supersport Championship, winning the first six races, and was crowned champion after his eighth victory of the season.

 For 2021 and 2022, Skinner moved into the British Superbike Championship.
 He missed the last two 2022 rounds due to a hand injury sustained when he crashed into the back of another rider in late September.

-For 2023 and 2024, Skinner is contracted to race in the Moto2 world championship with American Racing Team.